 Step 3.
 Cut & sand the wood shims.

+Move your miter saw to 45 degrees to cut the shims.
 Using a miter saw, trim the shims using the markings you made in the previous step as a guide.

 Then, lightly sand each shim, focusing on the corners, sides, and edges of each piece.